 Herndon Plant Oakley Ltd. ("HPO") is an affiliated broker-dealer and a FINRA member firm.
 HPO is also registered with the Texas State Securities Board as a registered investment adviser, and notice filed with various states in such capacity.
 Oxbow's principal owner and founder, Ted Oakley, is a partner of HPO.
-Mr. Oakley generally oversees trades on behalf of Oxbow clients who custody their assets at Wells Fargo Clearing Services, LLC (also known as First Clearing, LLC (First Clearing)) through HPO and pay a usual and customary transaction fee.
-Oxbow does not receive compensation for providing these services or share in fees charged by First Clearing.
+Mr. Oakley generally oversees trades on behalf of Oxbow clients who custody their assets at RBC Clearing & Custody, a division of RBC Capital Markets, LLC ("RBC") through HPO.
+Oxbow does not receive compensation for providing these services or share in fees charged by RBC.

-Oxbow has an incentive to recommend the use of HPO and therefore a conflict of interest exists.
-Clients wishing to avoid this conflict of interest have the option to custody their assets at Charles Schwab and Co., Inc., who does not impose clearing transaction fees.
+Because of this affiliation, Oxbow has an incentive to recommend the use of HPO by its advisory clients and therefore a conflict of interest exists.
+Clients wishing to avoid this conflict of interest have the option to custody their assets at Charles Schwab and Co., Inc.